nordcomputer/magento2-stockfilter/README.md

 ### Type 1: Zip file

- - Unzip the zip file in `app/code/Nordcomputer`
+ - Unzip the zip file in `app/code/Nordcomputer` and rename the directory to `Stockfilter`
  - Enable the module by running `php bin/magento module:enable Nordcomputer_Stockfilter`
  - Apply database updates by running `php bin/magento setup:upgrade`\*
  - Flush the cache by running `php bin/magento cache:flush`